 - More than 75 public lands have been established in Dickinson County through INHF

-- Ten privately-owned lands have been permanently protected by conservation easements held by INHF
+- More than a dozen privately-owned lands have been permanently protected by conservation easements held by INHF

 - INHF has helped secure a significant share of the corridors for the Dickinson County Trail System, including the original spine trail and the newest 37-mile corridor that will link the Lakes with Superior and Allensdorf.

 INHF’s presence at the Lakes is evolving as it puts down more lasting roots on the land.
 INHF now owns and is committed to stewarding three special places at the Lakes: Green Pastures, Wallace & Bowers Nature Area and Wheeler Woods.

 Green Pastures, near West Lake Okoboji, was protected with a conservation easement by Ann & Sig Anderson, then entrusted to INHF in 2016.
 These 163 acres hold several remnant prairie knobs, plus restored wetlands and grasslands with an impressive assortment of perennial native plants.
 While this is not intended to be public land, INHF will periodically host volunteer days here, giving people an opportunity to experience and care for the land.

 Learn more about Green Pastures

 An aerial view of Wallace & Bowers Nature Area pre-restoration (summer 2018).